rsbaher1/Pedestrian-Safety-Reporting/CONTRIBUTING.md

 ### Feature request or enhancement
 - Check if the feature request was previously suggested in the ticketing system before submitting a new feature request.

+### Testing:
+The testing is required to identify defects and ensure that the software meets the expected requirements.
+- Create appropriate test cases under the test folder.
+- Ensure that there are no failing tests.
+- Follow unit tests naming conventions test\[Feature being tested].

 ### Pull Request Submission Guidelines
 Please follow these steps: